daleal/vue-paginated-resource/README.md

 Let's face it: integrating backend-paginated resources into a paginated frontend **sucks**.
 Handling page requests, loading states and edge cases for **every resource** may very well be one of hell's worst tortures.

 And there is no way around it: when you have to paginate, you have to paginate.
 That's where **Vue Paginated Resource** comes in.
+With this tool, you can forget about the backend pagination and think in terms of the pages being viewed by the frontend user.

 ## Installation